AbuCTF/ClassFlow/README.md

 - **Swing:** modern and platform-independent GUI library that offers a richer set of customizable components
 - **PostgreSQL:** powerful and versatile relational database management system
 - **pgAdmin4:** pgAdmin is a management tool for PostgreSQL and derivative relational databases such as EnterpriseDB's EDB Advanced Server
+- **JDBC Driver:** JDBC (Java Database Connectivity) is a Java-based API that allows Java applications to interact with databases.
+PostgreSQL JDBC driver (often referred to as pgjdbc).

 ## Customization